cnwade08/SureStart-Makeathon/README.md

-# Trash Detector Deep Learning Model
+# Automated Trash Detection Utilizing Computer Vision and Machine Learning
 Trash Detector is a Mask R-CNN model that identifies various kinds of trash in a given image.

 # How It Works